The digital entrepreneur’s guide to influencer outreach

 87% of online shoppers would abandon their cart if the checkout process was too long or complicated, so creating a more customer-friendly checkout process may earn you more sales in the long-run.

-One way to create a simple checkout process with no code (or headaches) is by using Podia as your digital storefront.
+One way to create a simple checkout process with no code (or headaches) is by using Podia for your website.

-Podia’s two-step checkout process reduces virtually all friction in the checkout process and helps you create gorgeous sales pages and storefronts, too.
+Podia’s two-step checkout process reduces virtually all friction in the checkout process and helps you create gorgeous sales pages and product pages, too.

 See for yourself how easy it is to create a simple checkout process, sales page, and more with a no-obligation free trial today.